The seeds which must be certified before you can market them, how to get them certified and how to get a licence for your seed business.

 For certified seed you must use official labels available from the APHA label contractor.

-For standard vegetable seed or small packets, you must make your own labels.
+For standard vegetable seed or small packets, you must use a supplier’s label which you can produce yourself.
+You must:

 If you’re licensed to market seed, you must keep records of: